-After years of using MailChimp to keep our members engaged for both LA Data Platform/SQL Malibu user group (started on 2013) and SQL Saturday events (started on 2017), we’ve finally decided to draw a line and choose something else.
+After years of using MailChimp to keep our members engaged for both the LA Data Platform/SQL Malibu user group (started in 2013) and SQL Saturday events (started in 2017), we’ve finally decided to draw a line and choose something else.

 While MailChimp has a great product, the company that became the staple in the world of emails got overly confident and decided to squeeze every dollar.
-Some of the features that made MailChimp the king for SOHO market are ability to schedule posts to Facebook and Twitter, superb email deliverability reports, and overall great interface.
-At the same time, some of those features became paid plan only features.
-We were enojying a FREE plan, but over the years MailChimp decided to make it less attractive by pushing some of the previously included features behind the paywall.
+Some of the features that made MailChimp the king of the SOHO market are the ability to schedule posts to Facebook and Twitter, superb email deliverability reports, and an overall great interface.
+At the same time, some of those features became paid plan-only features.
+We were enjoying a FREE plan, but over the years MailChimp decided to make it less attractive by pushing some of the previously included features behind the paywall.

 It’s started with something minor like making it difficult to BYOH (bring your own HTML code), continued with reduction of the contact list, and finally ended up with making campaign scheduling capabilities only available in paid plans.

 We are a non-profit and trying to enjoy champagne on a beer budget where we can.
 We prefer to enjoy free services as much as we can.
 With Mailchimp taking away campaign scheduling, we decided to seriously consider alternatives.
 We briefly migrated to MailerLite to only discover that sending 12,000 emails a month is not enough for us.
 If initially, our user group emails were mostly about inviting members to attend user group meetings, in the last couple of months we have added weekly links Friday campaigns which caused us to run out of 12,000 monthly emails quicker and made MailerLite not that attractive any longer.
 Hitting the 12,000 monthly emails limit for a free plan too soon, effectively brought us back to look further and consider much more forward-looking alternatives that would work for us today and a year from now.